 The Mystery Writers of America Edgar Award for Best Novel (shortlisted) 2016 LIFE OR DEATH

-Michael lives on Sydney's northern beaches, where he recently moved house, swapping his 'pit of despair' (basement office) for a 'cabana of cruelty' - a name bestowed by his three teenage daughters, who happily poke fun at the man who feeds, clothes and caters to their every expensive whim.
+Michael lives on Sydney's northern beaches, where he thinks dark thoughts in his 'cabana of cruelty' - a name bestowed by his three daughters, who happily poke fun at the man who has fed, clothed and catered to their every expensive whim.
 Where is the justice?

 Listen to some radio interviews that Michael has conducted in the recent past.